Configuring Bacularis#

 ).

-Bacula Catalog database access#
+Bacula database access#

 PostgreSQL

-For PostgreSQL the supported authentication methods in pg_hba.conf
+The supported authentication methods in pg_hba.conf

-are:
+configuration file are:

 scram-sha-256